 Based on each child's reading level, fluency, comprehension, overall ability, and age, the class coordinator will make recommendations for a class that would work best for the individual child.
 Assignment to classes also takes into account parent and child availability and preferred days/times.

-Throughout all of instruction, students will be:
+Throughout all of the instructions, students will be: